julidr/kuro-bot/README.md

 !birthday claudine
 ```

-- **birthday_announcements**: Allow you to set the channel where you want to receive birthdays notifications and the
+- **birthday_announcements**: Allow server admins to set the channel where they want to receive birthdays notifications
-  role of these notifications.
+  and the role of these notifications.
 If no rol is specified then it will use `@everyone`. <br><br>
   First value is the channel name, second value the role name.

 ```